Secularism and Islam by Shah N. Khan

 procedures or the form of the government.

-The spiritual and political leadership of Muslims stand separated since 7th century after assassination of Hazrat Ali (RA), son-in-law of the prophet Muhammad and fourth caliph.
+The spiritual and political leadership of Muslims stand separated since 7th century after assassination of the fourth pious Caliph Hazrat Ali (RA), son-in-law of the prophet Muhammad (sws).

 Like many other Islamic States, the